 -

-Admission to medical school is holistic and based on a number of academic and non-academic factors.
+Admission to medical school is holistic and based on academic and nonacademic factors.
+Our applicants are accepted with a wide range of metrics.
 Rather than focus on GPA and MCAT scores now, incoming students should focus on adjusting to Princeton, setting a reasonable course load to facilitate a smooth transition from high school, and refining study strategies and time management so that they are confident that they are putting in their best work.

 -